What do I need to run the Move to Learn program?

 All you need is a copy of the Move to Learn DVD or the e-booklet, Ten Gems for the Brain to understand how to implement the program.

 Facilitators need little training or preparation and you only need to set aside 15-20 minutes a day.
 The sequences should be done daily, (or at least 5 days a week).

 The program is suitable and beneficial for the whole class, including those who don’t appear to be struggling with learning.
 Research suggests there is usually a marked increase in focus and a decrease in behavioural problems in classrooms where the program has been used.

-Some children may need further indivdual work or specialist treatment to address their problems fully, and the program will help to identify those children.
+Some children may need further individual work or specialist treatment to address their problems fully, and the program will help to identify those children

 In my class, some of the children grasp the movements quickly, while others are slower.
 How should I deal with this?